johnwaz/javascript-practice/README.md

 - zip-array

   > Combining two numeric arrays together with the next index of each array following in order, being "zipped".

-- factorialize

-  > Multiplying a number by each consecutive number from 1 to that number.